dain98/Minccino/README.md

 ![Minccino - A Multi-Purpose Discord Bot](http://zenith.blue/i/49ipw.png)

+**Minccino is deprecated due to updating to discord.py1.0.1.
+The separate cogs can be found at [Cubchoo!](https://github.com/dain98/Cubchoo-disc)

 The bot is based off of [Red bot](https://github.com/Cog-Creators/Red-DiscordBot).
 The -osutop and -compare commands are **heavily** inspired by [owo bot](https://github.com/AznStevy/owo).
 HUGE Thanks to [sagwayaya](https://twitter.com/sagwayaya) for help on graphics!